Yavas20/MobileTestingTask/README.md

 ## 5)Framework:
 ### * I used Java as my programming language.
 ### * I used Maven as a build automation tool.
 Maven has pom.xml file allows me to manage my dependencies/versions easily.
 ### * I used Page Object Model to simplify managing and maintaing my framework for myself and others.
-This design pattern allows me to locate mobile web elements only once, in their respective classes so that if there are any problems with any mobile web elements, I know exactly where to go and how to fix it.
+This design pattern allows me to locate mobile web elements only once in their respective classes so that if there are any problems with any mobile web elements, I know exactly where to go and how to fix it.
 ### * I created Singleton Design Pattern to allow my framework to pass the same instance of my Appiumdriver in one session.
 I specified device type, model, application as DesiredCapabilities in Driver class.
 ### * I created a configuration.properties type of file where I keep the important test data about my framework.
 I keep Test data that can change the running flow of the whole framework, such as:platform, username/password, url.
 ### * I created utility class from existing java library to read from properties type of file.
 (ConfigurationReader)